gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

   * `req` *Object* Details can be found [here](#req).
   * `callback` *function(error)* An error is received in the callback in case of operations' failure.

-In addition, a UAA credentials provider has the following method:
+UAA credentials provider has the following method too:

 * `callXsuaa(req, options, callback)`
 See [this section](#servicebrokercallxsuaareq-options-callback) for more information.